kivancozogul/dsa210-project/README.md

 **Alternative Hypothesis ($H_1$):**
 There is a significant positive correlation between the volume of 3-point shots taken by non-guard positions and the total game scores, suggesting that the "positional revolution" has fundamentally inflated game outcomes over the decades.

+Since P-Score<0.001 and Correlation Rate = 0.85, we can successfully reject the Null Hypothesis.